Very good album. Great songs: Whole lotta love, Heartbrraker, and Ramble on are classics.

 I love what Eno did with Bowie, so I was ready to give this one 5 stars.
 However, it's not that good for me.
 It's more like 4 stars.
 Highly distinctive sound.
 Songs I liked the most: Do The Strand, In Every Dream Home a Heartache, The Bogus Man.

-5 stars.
 For whatever reason I had never listened to Rush.
-This is 5 stars just because of side one.
+This would be 5 stars based on side one.
 I don't think the songs on side two are that great, but the more I listen to it, the more I love that side one.
 Really great.
 I think I need to catch up with the rest of their discography.

 Great.
 A masterpiece.
 One of the best album by the best band.
 All songs are great except Maxwell's Silver Hammer and Octopus' Garden.
 I particularly love I Want You and the medley.